leonardoGroppo/K2FranchiniGroppo/tutorial/1_k/1_lambda/lesson_4/README.md

 the Latex syntax for defining new commands (or macros).

-In our case, we associate the attribute `latex(\lambda{#1}.{#2})` to the production declaring the lambda abstraction (recall that in Latex, `#n` refers to the n-th argument of the defined new command).
+In our case, we associate the attribute `latex(\lambda{#1}.{#2})` to the production declaring the lambda abstraction (recall that in Latex, #n refers to the n-th argument of the defined new command).

-Let us now compile the new `lambda.k` using the option `--pdf`, and note how the latex attribute is being used in the produced output.
+Let us now compile the new lambda.k using the option --pdf, and note how the latex attribute is being used in the produced output.

-Note that it is also possible to generates HTML documentation.
-See `kdoc --help` for the exact command line options.
+Note that there is also an `--html` option to kompile, which generates HTML
+documentation:

+    kompile lambda --html  (this generates HTML documentation)

 We will later see, in Lesson 9, that we can add arbitrarily complex Latex comments and headers to our language definitions, which give us maximum